Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

 Observe that the optimal dual variables of the capacity constraints of this certainty equivalent problem correspond to the static expected equilibrium prices.
 As an example, for the two-good counterexample used to prove Theorem~\ref{thm:lbStatic}, the distribution support size $K = 2$, where the budget and utility parameters $(w, \u)$ are $(1, (1, 0))$ and $(1, (0, 1))$, each with probability $q_1 = q_2 = 0.5$, and the average resource capacity of each good per user is one, i.e., $d_1 = d_2 = 1$.
 For these parameters, the optimal dual variables of the capacity constraints of the certainty equivalent Problem~\eqref{eq:FisherSocOptScenario}-\eqref{eq:FisherSocOpt3Scenario} correspond to a price vector of $(0.5, 0.5)$, which are the static expected equilibrium prices for the market instance described in the proof of Theorem~\ref{thm:lbStatic}.

-However, as observed in Corollary~\ref{cor:expectedEqPricing}, an issue with static expected equilibrium prices is that it can result in large constraint violations as some goods may be consumed too early, i.e., well before the arrival of the last user, due to the stochasticity in user arrivals.
-To circumvent this issue, we design an adaptive variant of the aforementioned expected equilibrium pricing approach (see Algorithm~\ref{alg:AlgoProbKnownDiscrete}) that increases the prices (relative to the static expected equilibrium prices) of goods that have been over-consumed and vice-versa.
-In particular, Algorithm~\ref{alg:AlgoProbKnownDiscrete} keeps track of the average ``remaining'' capacity of all goods at the time of arrival of each user $t$, i.e., a vector $\d_t$, where $d_{tj} = \frac{c_j - \sum_{t'=1}^{t-1}x_{t'j}}{n-t+1}$ for all users $t \in \{1, \ldots, n\}$, and sets prices based on the certainty equivalent problem $CE(\d_t)$ with the updated average remaining good capacities.
+However, as observed in Corollary~\ref{cor:expectedEqPricing}, an issue with static expected equilibrium prices is that the probability $q_k$ of a user belonging to type $k$ generally differs from the empirically observed fraction of users in each type, which can result in large constraint violations as some goods may be consumed too early, i.e., well before the arrival of the last user, due to the stochasticity in user arrivals.
+To circumvent this issue, we design an adaptive variant of expected equilibrium pricing (see Algorithm~\ref{alg:AlgoProbKnownDiscrete}) that increases the prices (relative to the static expected equilibrium prices) of goods that have been over-consumed and vice-versa.
+In particular, Algorithm~\ref{alg:AlgoProbKnownDiscrete} tracks the average ``remaining'' capacity of all goods at the arrival of each user $t$, i.e., a vector $\d_t$, where $d_{tj} = \frac{c_j - \sum_{t'=1}^{t-1}x_{t'j}}{n-t+1}$ for all users $t \in [n]$, and sets prices based on the certainty equivalent problem $CE(\d_t)$ with the updated average remaining good capacities.
 Such a dynamic adjustment of the average remaining good capacities ensures that over-consumed goods have higher dual prices (relative to the static expected equilibrium prices), guaranteeing that no resource is consumed too quickly in Algorithm~\ref{alg:AlgoProbKnownDiscrete}.